 In my experience, no one framework works effectively for a certain project.
 The hybrid framework is what gets used most often.

 Few important points about frameworks:

-- Framework is just a solution that worked best in a certain situation but should not be construed as a set of rules to be definitely followed.
+- The framework is just a solution that worked best in a certain situation but should not be construed as a set of rules to be definitely followed.
 It should be seen more like guidelines.

 - There might be many other frameworks in use, we have only listed and explained the common ones